David Finlay (wrestler): FinJuice (2015–2022)

-Finlay was announced for the 2019 New Japan Cup, however on 23 February 2019, he suffered a shoulder injury removing him from the tournament.
-The injury happened during FinJuice's ROH World Tag Team Championship match again the champions The Briscoes at the Honor Rising NJPW/ROH event.
+Finlay was announced for the New Japan Cup, however on 23 February 2019, he suffered a shoulder injury removing him from the tournament.
+The injury happened during FinJuice's ROH World Tag Team Championship match against then-champions The Briscoes (Jay Briscoe and Mark Briscoe) at the Honor Rising NJPW/ROH event.
 It was later revealed to be a torn labrum and that he would be out of action for around six months.
 On 14 October at King of Pro-Wrestling, Finlay made his return to the company, by making the save on Robinson who was being attacked by Lance Archer, after their match for the vacant IWGP United States Heavyweight Championship.
 He then challenged Archer to a title shot a later date.
 This happened at Showdown in San Jose, but he was defeated by Archer.
 At Showdown in Los Angeles, Finlay, Robinson and Clark Connors were defeated by Suzuki-gun (Minoru Suzuki, Archer and El Desperado).
-Finlay would go on to enter the 2019 World Tag League with Robinson where they made it to the finals defeating Evil and Sanada of Los Ingobernables de Japón and earning a shot at the IWGP Tag Team Championship titles against Guerrillas of Destiny (G.O.D) during the first of Wrestle Kingdom 14 on 4 January 2020.
-They would go on to defeat G.O.D to win the championship at the event on 4 January 2020.
+Finlay would go on to enter the 2019 World Tag League with Robinson where they made it to the finals defeating Los Ingobernables de Japón (Evil and Sanada) and earning a shot at the IWGP Tag Team Championship against Guerrillas of Destiny (G.O.D; Tama Tonga and Tanga Loa).
+On 4 January 2020, at night one of Wrestle Kingdom 14, they defeated G.O.D to win the championship.
 They lost the titles back to G.O.D at The New Beginning USA on February 1.

-In March 2020, New Japan suspended all of its activities, due to the COVID-19 pandemic, causing many Non-Japanese talent to not be able to travel to Japan to comptete, including Finlay.
-Therefore, a new American based NJPW show was produced, called NJPW Strong After a 6-month absence from in-ring competition, Finlay made his Strong debut in August, participating in the inaugural New Japan Cup USA tournament.
-He defeated, Chase Owens in the quarterfinals round and Tama Tonga in the semifinals.
+In March 2020, New Japan suspended all of its activities, due to the COVID-19 pandemic, causing many non-Japanese talent to not be able to travel to Japan to compete, including Finlay.
+Therefore, a new American-based NJPW show was produced, called NJPW Strong.
+After a 6-month absence from in-ring competition, Finlay made his Strong debut in August, participating in the inaugural New Japan Cup USA tournament.
+He defeated Chase Owens in the quarter-finals and Tonga in the semi-finals.
 In the finals, Finlay lost to Kenta.

 In November, Finlay and Robinson both returned to Japan to compete in the 2020 World Tag League tournament.
-FinJuice topped the table with 12 points, but lost to the Guerillas of Destiny in the finals.
+FinJuice topped the table with 12 points but lost to the Guerillas of Destiny in the finals.
 In March 2021, Finlay entered the New Japan Cup.
-He defeated Chase Owens and Yoshi-Hashi to advance to the quarter-finals.
-In the quarter-finals, Finlay achieved a massive win by defeating the NEVER Openweight Champion, Jay White.
+He defeated Owens and Yoshi-Hashi to advance to the quarter-finals.
+In the quarter-finals, Finlay achieved a massive win by defeating White, the NEVER Openweight Champion at the time.
 In the semi-final round, Finlay lost to eventual cup winner, Will Ospreay.
-Due to his quarter-final victory, Finlay received a shot at the Never Openweight Championship at NJPW Resurgence.
+Due to his quarter-final victory, Finlay received a shot at the Never Openweight Championship at Resurgence.
 In August at the event, White retained the title against Finlay.
-In April 2022, at Windy City Riot, FinJuice and Brody King defeated TMDK in a 6-man tag-team street fight match.
+In April 2022, at Windy City Riot, FinJuice and Brody King defeated TMDK (Jonah and Shane Haste) and Bad Dude Tito in a 6-man tag-team street fight match.